Home Ā» Home Ā» Overrated Perennial Plants

 #1 Overrated Perennial – Old Fashioned Peonies

-Yes, peonies go at the top of my list of overrated perennials.
+Yes, although I love them and they smell amazing, peonies were the plant mentioned most frequently by the FB group as being overrated.
+Why?
 First, if they aren’t staked or hooped, they flop all over the place.
-I’m not saying they aren’t beautiful, but the blooms just don’t last.
+Second?
+Although heartbreakingly beautiful, the blooms just don’t last.
+Third?
+They’re rather fragile and prone to mildew.
 One good rain shower will take a peony bush out for the season.
 Or, unseasonably hot temperatures and they are done for the season.
 Then you’re left with a green plant that may or may not develop mildew spots on it’s leaves, especially if it’s an older variety.

 Some Alternatives to Old Fashioned Peonies

+The good news?
 Recently I’ve been looking into ITOH/Intersectional varieties of peonies.
 They have stronger stems than the old fashioned peonies, so they aren’t as prone to flopping.
-Plus, they bloom much longer bloom with more blooms.
-ITOH/Intersectional Peonies are a bit spendy, but I’ve heard that in the long run they are worth the initial investment.
-I’m looking for one to add to my gardens this year.
+Plus, they flower much longer with more blooms.
+It’s true that ITOH/Intersectional Peonies are a bit pricey, but I’ve heard that in the long run they are worth the initial investment.
+I’m thinking of adding one to add to my gardens this year.

 A Few Other Ways to Enjoy Peonies Longer: